evernym/mobile-sdk/docs/MessagesFlow.md

-# Messages downloading
+# Messages flow

+In the [Initialization document](./2.Initialization.md) we described how to obtain your Cloud Agent.
+Cloud Agent can be considered as a mailbox which able to receive and collect messages for your application.
+In this document, we will describe how to deal with messages on the mobile application side.

+## Message downloading

-There are two strategies regarding receiving messages from the agent by an application:
+There are two strategies regarding receiving messages by the application from its Cloud Agent:

 * Polling - Application once in a while calls Cloud Agent to download all received messages for existing connections.
     ![](/wiki-images/Polling.png)